EIDSS/EIDSS7/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea or change request for EIDSS 7
-title: ''
+title: "[EUR]"
 labels: enhancement
 assignees: ''